 Aline Discusses the Walkvest

-Aline: This is my favorite vest.
-It feels comfortable.
-I like the distribution of the weight all around my hips.
-I can wear clothes under, and I can even wear my winter coat on top.
+The Walkvest osteoporosis weighted walking vest is Aline’s favorite osteoporosis vest.
+She finds it a comfortable fit.
+Aline likes the distribution of the weight all around her hips.
+She likes that she can wear clothes underneath the walking vest, and can even wear her winter coat on top.

-It’s really very flexible and I can adjust it.
-I just loosen the belt a little when I wear a little jacket.
-If I just wear a T-shirt in the summer I just tighten it.
-I can wear this in the winter or the colder weather with another jacket on and it’s very comfortable.
+It’s really very flexible and she can adjust it.
+Just loosen the belt a little.
+If she wears a T-shirt in the summer, she tightens the Walkvest osteoporosis weighted walking vest.
+She wears the vest in the winter or the colder weather with another jacket on and it’s very comfortable.

 Farida Discusses the Walkvest